rupa/twilio-super-sim/README.md

 or any publicly available information that will help us verify your identity?
 This may include any social media pages or websites that you are associated with."

 So, here it is, my Github, for you.
+This repo is so you know it's actually me, so maybe you will stop sending me threatening emails over a $3 purchase.

 What they Wanted
 ================